 They build a more lasting internal feeling of worth and accomplishment and eventually leads to a more consistent display of desired behaviors.
 The effective use of motivators builds self-accountability and self-motivation.

-The consistent use of an effective motivator is critical because consistency builds both trust and validation.
+The consistent use of an effective motivator is critical because consistency is one of the primary ways to build trust in a team and overall validation.